 SPORT STYLE MASSAGE Not an oil based spa massage Female patients: wear/bring sports bra

-While most of the work is performed on the massage table, certain techniques may involve sitting, bending, standing, to achieve optimal results.
-Although linens are provided, clients are encouraged to wear gym-appropriate attire, such as shorts, a sports bra, or a loose t-shirt or tank top.
+Though most of the work is performed on the massage table, some techniques may involve sitting, bending, or standing to achieve optimal results.
+Clients are encouraged to wear gym-appropriate attire, such as shorts, a sports bra, or a loose t-shirt/tank top.
 Xian’s goal is to help you move freely, reduce pain, and restore lasting comfort and balance.

-SPORT STYLE MASSAGE Not an oil based spa massage Female patients: wear/bring sports bra Xian is...
+Meet Xian Wang, Registered Massage Therapist SPORT STYLE MASSAGE Not an oil based spa massage F...
 Read More

-Outside of the clinic, Parry likes to spend time with family and friends, cooking up new recipes or exploring new restaurants.
-Parry also enjoys playing basketball, tennis, and volleyball at a competitive level
+Outside of the clinic, Parry enjoys spending time with family and friends, experimenting with new recipes, and exploring different restaurants.
+He also stays active by playing basketball, tennis, and volleyball at a competitive level.

 Select a treatment from the list on the left